-Acquisition costs included within net operating expenses, represent commissions payable and other direct expenses related to the acquisition of insurance contract revenues written during the financial year.
-Acquisition costs that have been paid are deferred and recognised in the technical account across the period in which the benefit has been recognised, on a straight-line basis.
+Acquisition costs included within net operating expenses represent commissions payable and other direct expenses related to the acquisition of insurance contract revenues written during the financial year.
+Acquisition costs that have been paid are deferred and recognised in the technical account of the profit and loss account in the year in which the benefit has been recognised, on a straight-line basis.